cemheren/wanshitong/README.md

 [![Build Status](https://dev.azure.com/akifheren/wanshitong/_apis/build/status/cemheren.wanshitong.windows?branchName=master)](https://dev.azure.com/akifheren/wanshitong/_build/latest?definitionId=1&branchName=master)

 # wanshitong
-I'm open sourcing an earlier pet project of mine, I believed this to be a great way of indexing one's workflow.
+Open source Scribe alternative.
+I believed this to be a great way of indexing one's workflow, however decluttering becomes an issue once there are too much information.

 This project aims to help create a new type of workflow around note taking and documentation creating.
 We focus on capturing information quickly and indexing it for later use.

+Newly integrated with Open AI chat GPT APIs to get better performance on indexing and auto organizing.

 ## Whys